 Regulators: Commonwealth Government

-EPBC Act referrals: The Commonwealth Department of Sustainability, Environment, Water, Population and Communities (DSEWPAC) regulates matters of national environmental significance, including threatened species listed under the Environment Protection and Biodiversity Conservation Act 1999.
+EPBC Act referrals: The Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW) regulates matters of national environmental significance, including threatened species listed under the Environment Protection and Biodiversity Conservation Act 1999.

-CITES permits: DSEWPAC also regulates the international export of threatened plants and animals under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+CITES permits: DCCEEW also regulates the international export of threatened plants and animals under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.